 - Mercury-powered boat, fueled and ready

-- Free use of the launch area — you're embarking from our marina, not the public ramp
+- Free use of the launch area, you're launching from our marina, not the public ramp

 - Free parking on-site for your vehicle while you're on the water